 Credit Risk.
 The District has no investment policy that would further limit its investment choices.
 The State Treasurer's investment pool 5 was rated AAAf/S1+ by Standard and Poor's at year end.
-The District's investments in money market accounts were rated AAAm.

 Custodial Credit Risk - Investments.
 The District's investment in the State Treasurer's investment pool represents a proportionate interest in the pool's portfolio; however, the District's portion is not identified with specific investments and is not subject to custodial credit risk